cloudkraftwerk/cloudkraftwerk.github.io/index.md

 ---
 layout: page
-title: About
 ---

-## Our goal is to enable terrawatts of wind and solar power plants for priced-based control and grid balancing services in real-time.
+# Our goal is to enable terrawatts of wind and solar power plants for priced-based control and grid balancing services in real-time.

+---

 # Capabilites